 Launch Ramp: Conditions at main ramp are good.
-The south boat ramp is open.
+The south boat ramp is not open.
 Boat ramp is closed during certain hours of the season; see boat ramp hours for more information.

 - Be careful within 150 feet of shore line for submerged trees around reservoir.

 Campground: Reservations are always recommended.
 No more than two vehicles per site no exceptions.
 The campground can not accommodate multiple camping units per site.
 Potable water is provided in different areas within the campground.
 To make a camping reservation please call 1-800-322-3770.

 Fires: Fire restrictions ARE in place.
 NO fires allowed, unless controlled with a switch and has propane.
 NO FIREWORKS allowed in state parks.